openSUSE/news-o-o/_posts/2026/2026-02-04-comm-to-discuss-new-gov-proposal.md

 - Transition Process: What criteria should determine voter eligibility and election procedures during the proposed six-month interim period before formal elections?
 - Conflict Resolution: Are the proposed escalation paths clear and fair for resolving technical disputes and community issues across different project areas?

 Contributors can [review the proposal](https://lists.opensuse.org/archives/list/project@lists.opensuse.org/thread/YKI5QVMT66WMZLOPTCQOEQZPTEWPDIBV/) and comment on the [mailing list](https://lists.opensuse.org/archives/list/project@lists.opensuse.org/thread/YKI5QVMT66WMZLOPTCQOEQZPTEWPDIBV/https://lists.opensuse.org/archives/list/project@lists.opensuse.org/thread/YKI5QVMT66WMZLOPTCQOEQZPTEWPDIBV/) to engage with the community about the topic.
+Those who are not able to attend the meeting can also engage with the meeting by listing any issues they would like for those who attend to discuss on the [etherpad](https://etherpad.opensuse.org/p/ngpmeetup) designated for the meeting.

 <meta name="openSUSE, community, board, governance, framework, committee, tech, steering, legal, financial" content="HTML,CSS,XML,JavaScript">